nicinabox/lets-split-guide/troubleshooting.md

 The serial port you specified isn't the one the controller is using.

 ### Your right side has the TRRS on the LEFT and the keymap is reversed

-As of Feb 7, 2017 this should no longer be necessary.
-The default `rev2` orientation matches the keymap below.

 You need to flip the keymap in QMK to match the orientation of your board.
 If you have the right side setup with the TRRS on the left you'll need to reverse the keymap for that side.